EckoTan0804/HexoBlog/source/_posts/What-the-heck-is-ROC.md

     <img src="https://cdn-images-1.medium.com/max/400/1*HmVIhSKznoW8tFsCLeQjRw.png" width="300">
 </center>

-This is an ideal situation.
+This is an ideal (perfect) situation.
 When two curves don’t overlap at all means model has an ideal measure of separability.
 It is perfectly able to distinguish between positive class and negative class.

 But we can not achieve the ideal situation every time.
 It is normal that these two distributions have overlap.